-Roughly 475,000 large trucks with a gross vehicle weight rating of more than 10,000 pounds are involved in crashes which result in approximately 5,360 fatalities and 142,000 injuries each year.
-Of the fatalities, about 74 percent were occupants of other vehicles (usually passenger cars), 3 percent were pedestrians, and 23 percent were occupants of large trucks.
-The unsafe actions of automobile drivers are a contributing factor in about 70 percent of the fatal crashes involving trucks.
+Unsafe actions of automobile drivers are a contributing factor in a a majority of fatal crashes involving trucks.
 More public awareness of how to share the road safely with large trucks is needed.
 Safe speeds save lives.
-Exceeding the speed limit was a factor in 22 percent of the fatal crashes.
+Exceeding the speed limit was a factor in a percentage of fatal crashes.
 Greater speed enforcement is needed.

 The following information is related to safety and health in the trucking industry:

 - Trucker Illnesses and Injuries

 - OSHA Publications

 - Emergency and Disaster Response Links

 - Soreness and pain

 Events or Exposures Leading

 - Being struck by an object